 Sift cacao powder into a separate bowl.
 Once cacao butter is completely melted add 2-4 tablespoons of cacao powder.
 Taste for desired level of chocolatey-ness.
 If you’d like it richer add more cacao powder.
 Once satisfied with amount of cacao powder add natural sweetener of choice.
 Start with 3 teaspoons and mix.
 Taste, if desired level of sweetness has not been reached, add 1-2 more tablespoons and taste again.
 Once level of desired sweetness has been reached you have your base chocolate.
 This can now be kept liquid and used as a fondue, or can be poured into chocolate molds to form chocolates.

-Another option at this point is to add additional ingredients such as nuts, dried fruit, coconut, etc and pour onto a cookie sheet to let set.
+Another option at this point is to add additional ingredients such as nuts, dried fruit, coconut, essential oils (ensure that the essential oils you are using are safe to ingest), etc and pour onto a cookie sheet to let set.
 Chocolate is best set in freezer but may also be set in fridge.

 I had also been promising the kids we would make ice cream for a number of classes and many of them kept asking when we were going to make it.
 Since it was the last class we did make peanut butter ice cream as well.
 Sugar free, dairy free and super easy to make with kids.
 Look for the peanut butter ice cream recipe in the next kids healthy cooking post.